SNIP001/Spring-DI-Contructor-arg/README.md

-# this is example of Spring di contructor arg
+# this is example of Spring dependency iinjection using contructor arg